crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/15-Write_an_extension.md

     This function should be implemented and exported in the shared object; and it should return `XW_OK` when the extension is correctly initialized.

-    Be sure to use `extern "C"` when defining this function to avoid name mangling if using a C++ compiler (we're not in this tutorial).
+    Be sure to use `extern "C"` when defining this function to avoid name mangling if using a C++ compiler (you're not in this tutorial).

 *   `SetExtensionName()` sets the public name for the JavaScript API which will be available to your web application.